danielkunin/Regularized-Linear-Autoencoders/erratum.md

 the eigenvectors of the covariance of X." To clarify, we mean the m x m covariance matrix between the rows of X.

+- There is an errant ")" before the statement of Theorem 2.1.

 - In Section 2.3, the first paragraph should conclude: "In fact, L_2-regularization reduces the symmetry group from GL_k(R) to O_k(R), making the [right] singular vectors of the encoder and